chadrick-d-dev/postit-async-testing/README.md

 # Testing Review:

-We'll use this repo to review some testing concepts including:
+We'll use this repo to practice async testing.
+This branch is set up to consume [this server](https://github.com/turingschool-examples/post-it-server)

-- Testing with Router
-- DRYing up React Tests

 ## Set Up Instructions: